benjaminfoo/Architect/readme_nexus.md

 Vegetation and some other models arent removeable
 Yes, this is also true.

-Ive deleted a door, npc, my dog, someones horse ...
-Yes, this is also true - this gets fixed in the next version

 I want feature x!
 Me too!
 Write me a message!